Java Basic Interview Questions

 Key Responsibilities of JVM:

-Verifying bytecode to ensure security.
+2. The JVM verifies the bytecode to ensure its security.

 8. What is a main() Method in Java?